 - Sweeney and Jiggs, for instance, are respectively an incredibly muscled supersoldier and a skilled assassin who kill multiple Limiters with little more than their bare hands.

-- And Then John Was a Zombie: Eliot's styx side becomes much more apparent in Spiral and terminal, until she even grows insect limbs during the closing moments of the series.
-And then afterwards the final moments of Terminal strongly imply that Will himself may be becoming a styx
+- And Then John Was a Zombie: Elliot's Styx side becomes much more apparent in Spiral and Terminal, until she even grows insect limbs during the closing moments of the series.
+And then afterwards the final moments of Terminal strongly imply that Will himself may be becoming a Styx.

-- Big Creepy-Crawlies: the first we see is Dr. Burrows' dust mite the size of a small car.
+- Big Creepy-Crawlies: The first we see is Dr. Burrows' dust mite the size of a small car.
 Elliott calls them cave cows.
 Later on we get similarly-sized "spider monkeys" and Brights.
+In Closer, we even get huge fleas, which are normally scavengers but are totally okay with eating you alive.
+And the female Styx turn into these during the Phase, with insect limbs exploding out of their backs and ovipositors growing out of their tongues.

 - Big Damn Heroes: Drake and Parry's respective posses.